Gudie Hutchings

+Gudrid Ida "Gudie" Hutchings PC (née Lundrigan; September 1, 1959) is a Canadian politician who represented Long Range Mountains in the House of Commons from 2015 to 2025.
+A member of the Liberal Party, Hutchings served as Minister of Rural Economic Development from 2021 to 2025 and Minister responsible for the Atlantic Canada Opportunities Agency from 2023 to 2025.

 Background

-Hutchings was born on September 1, 1959, in Corner Brook to Arthur Lundrigan and Ida Lundrigan (née Johnson) and grew up in the Humber Valley.
+Hutchings was born on September 1, 1959, in Corner Brook to Arthur Lundrigan and Ida Lundrigan (née Johnson); she grew up in the Humber Valley.
 She attended Acadia University.

 Prior to her election, Hutchings was a local businessperson with a nearly three-decade career, primarily in the tourism and outfitting industries.
-She owned fly fishing lodges in Labrador, spent more than ten years on the board of the Newfoundland and Labrador Outfitters Association – rising to the position of president, and served on the inaugural national board of the Canadian Federation of Outfitting Associations.
+She owned fly fishing lodges in Labrador, spent more than ten years on the board of the Newfoundland and Labrador Outfitters Association (rising to the position of president), and served on the inaugural national board of the Canadian Federation of Outfitting Associations.
 She is also a former president of the Corner Brook Chamber of Commerce.
 At the time of her election, Hutchings was also the chair of the Battle Harbour Historic Trust.
 She volunteered for over 15 years with Girl Guides of Canada as a Brownie, Guide, Pathfinder, and Ranger Leader; further, Hutchings was a girl member during her childhood, calling it a "huge part of her growing up".